Bosnia Muslims mourn their dead 25 years after Srebrenica massacre | Malay Mail

-SREBRENICA, July 11 — Bosnian Muslims began marking the 25th anniversary of the Srebrenica massacre today, the worst atrocity on European soil since World War II, with the memorial ceremony sharply reduced as a result of the coronavirus pandemic.
+SREBRENICA (Bosnia and Herzegovina), July 12 — Bosnian Muslims marked the 25th anniversary of the Srebrenica massacre yesterday, the worst atrocity on European soil since World War II, with the memorial ceremony sharply reduced as a result of the coronavirus pandemic.

-Proceedings got underway in the morning with many mourners braving the tighter restrictions put in place to stem the spread of Covid-19.
+Many mourners braved the tighter restrictions put in place to stem the spread of Covid-19 to attend the commemorations which culminated in a ceremony laying to rest the remains of nine victims identified over the past year.

-At 1100 GMT, a ceremony laying to rest the remains of nine victims identified over the past year began at the memorial cemetery in Potocari, a village just outside Srebrenica that served as the base for the UN protection force during the conflict.
+On July 11, 1995, after capturing Srebrenica, Serb forces killed more than 8,000 Muslim men and boys in a few days.

-On July 11, 1995, after capturing the ill-fated town, Serb forces killed more than 8,000 Muslim men and boys in Srebrenica in a few days.
+Sehad Hasanovic, 27, was one of around 3,000 relatives of the victims who attended the commemorations in spite of the virus.

-Sehad Hasanovic, 27, has a two-year-old daughter — the same age he was when he lost his father in the violence.
+He has a two-year-old daughter — the same age he was when he lost his father.

 His father, Semso, “left to go into the forest and never returned.
 Only a few bones have been found,” said Hasanovic.